 The atmosphere of The Four Dogs Tavern is dog friendly, fun and casual.
-By comparison, the Marshalton Inn has a warm, quiet and more classic feel.
+By comparison, the Marshalton Inn has a warm, quiet and more intimate feel.
 Both locations lure guests to beautiful outdoor dining areas during warmer days, while cooler months our fireplaces and rustic historic charm beckon them inside.
 Seasonal events, such as the Marshalton Triathlon, the fall Ghost Walk, and Marshalton Village House Tours make a visit to either restaurant a fun, delicious and memorable destination.

 Chef & Owner